 Field trips are organised each year for students of a particular option, year-group, or workshop or based on a specific project.
 Besides field trips to cities, biennales are also potential destinations (Venice, Lyon, Kassel Münster, Design Biennale in Saint-Étienne), as are festivals (FID Marseille, Forum design of paris, etc.).

-Since 2013, an internship has become compulsory in cycle 1 (first and second year).
-This enables students to encounter the professional milieu early in their studies, giving rise to the attribution of 5 credits in semester 5 via an internship report, presented during that semester’s assessments.
-In cycle 2 (third and fourth year), the internships are also an integral part of the course and are an essential complement to classes, particularly in semesters 7 and 8, for a visit abroad to a partner institution or a professional internship in France or abroad.
-For professional internships, the students can commit themselves over a long period (of 3 to 6 months) or may choose to undertake several short internships.
+The internship undertaken during Cycle 1 provides for an encounter with the professional milieu from the outset of the course, giving rise to the attribution of credits in semester 6 for that semester’s evaluation.
+In Cycle 2, internships are also an integral part of the cursus and are an essential complement to the classes.
+Within the framework of professional internships, the students can commit over a long period (from 3 to 6 months) or undertake several short-term internships.

 Semaine des workshops, février 2018